-New lunchboxes (if needed) always feature under the Christmas tree in our household, I’m a fan of a useful gift.
-This year our lunchboxes are from Name My Stuff which does this supremely cool personalization ‘thing’ and the names NEVER COME OFF (ever).
+New lunchboxes from local (and online) business Name My Stuff were under the Christmas tree because I’m a fan of our useful gift!
+Name My Stuff does this supremely cool personalization ‘thing’ and the names NEVER COME OFF (ever).
 The owner, Tea, is incredibly helpful and as one of my children is fussy in the extreme and has eaten approximately one school lunch ever, she spent a long time with her showing all options and features and working out might may be a good fit lunchbox for her.
-I live in hope!
-Name My Stuff is both online and instore (Oxley Road, Sherwood, Brisbane) and you can see their range here.

 Lime Tree Kids is my other go-to for back to school supplies and their Sinchies range is great.
-We also have the MontiiCo smoothie cups and they have CHANGED MY LIFE – how pretty are they – pictured above on my bench.
-Okay they have just lessened the screaming in the mornings, which is pretty much changing my life.
+We also have the MontiiCo smoothie cups and they have CHANGED MY LIFE .
 When we need to be out by 6:30am, I make a fruit, oats, yoghurt (chia if I’m feeling brave and can smoosh them enough that the kids won’t detect them) smoothie and take them all in the car.
 There is no condensation on the outside for small children to scream about and the smoothie stays cold for hours.
-My children take an insanely long time to wake up (they take after their father) and breakfast can take 45 minutes which I simply do not have on work mornings.
+My children take an insanely long time to wake up (something the definitely inherited from Dan, who was a SHOCKER in the mornings!) and breakfast can take 45 minutes which I simply do not have on work mornings.

 The girls have made beeswax wraps with Nonna for this year, but I can recommend the beeswax wraps from Biome – I have some still going strong from two years ago.